imprologic/steganography-js/README.md

 This utility makes imperceptible changes to the least significant byte (LSB) of every base color (RGB) in every pixel of the original PNG file. \
 It does not alter the alpha channel, as this may raise suspicions.

-The clear text provided by the user is encrypted and stored at a random location in you PNG.
+The clear text provided by the user is encrypted and stored at a random location in your PNG.
 The encrypted message (ciphertext) is "wrapped" by a prefix and a suffix derived from the hash of your passphrase.

 ## Why PNG?